Spring Outlook 2020

 PROBLEM: Power Challenges

 Making decisions when the weather wreaks havoc on the power grids isn’t easy.
 Utility companies are under pressure from their customers, regulatory agencies, politicians, and the media to manage outages quickly, if not prevent them altogether.
+You can’t operate a utility company in a vacuum.
 Weather will always be a factor in your operations and profitability, and if the past decade is any indication, the volatility and extreme weather will most likely continue.

 SOLUTION: Ready to Weather the Storm